Resistin: Inflammation

-This adipokine is associated with markers of inflammation in seminal plasma and the concentrations of seminal resistin correlate positively with those of proinflammatory mediators such as interleukin-6 (IL-6), elastase and tumor necrosis factor-α (TNF-α).
-During inflammation, the concentrations of cytokines and ROS increase, and this may have a deleterious effect on the male reproductive function.
-One study showed that there was a negative correlation between the concentrations of seminal resistin and spermatic motility and vitality.
-(The seminal concentrations of resistin were significantly higher in cases of leukocyte spermia or if the patients were smokers.)
+Resistin also seems to be a marker of inflammation in semen.
+Higher resistin levels correlate with other proinflammatory mediators such as interleukin-6 (IL-6), elastase and tumor necrosis factor-α (TNF-α) in seminal plasma.
+During inflammation, the concentrations of cytokines and ROS increase, which may reduce male reproductive function.
+One study showed that hihger concentrations of seminal resistin caused lower sperm motility and vitality.